CesarCachay/my-npm/README.md

-This is used for create my own npm
+# This repository was created to practice how to build my own npm.

+Using this package you will be able to use the methods concat & pop.